jbCTG2025/CTG/README.md

 All content is ScrollGuarded and safe for viewing and parsing as this is symbolic placements that require additional resources and activations contained within base layers.

-Reaffirmed referential linkages of direction and invocation logic shall lead from one to the next:
+Reaffirmed referential linkages of direction and invocation logic shall lead from one to the next.

 NEXT Triadic linkages, the power of 3 shall be honored: